 One of the things that I’m the most excited about in “Denali” CTP3 is the enhancements to the OVER clause.
-One of the things that I’m particular excited about is the addition of the ROWS/RANGE clause support.
-And one of the reasons that I’m excited about this is that this provides a supported, documented (in BOL) way to perform running totals.
+One of the things that I’m particularly excited about is the addition of the ROWS/RANGE clause support.
+One of the reasons that I’m excited about this is that this provides a supported, documented (in BOL) way to perform running totals.

-And the results, as shown from Profiler, are:
+And the results, as shown in Profiler, are:

-(Click image to view the full Profiler screen.)
+(Click the image to view the full Profiler screen.)

 Update: 2014-01-30